The 2020 edition of the Grand National has made history….for all the wrong reasons.

 In the end, one of the most controversial editions of the race of all time was won by the 14/1 shot Lord Gyllene.

-It was a global pandemic unlike anything the vast majority of us had ever witnessed away from cinema screens.
+It was a global emergency unlike anything the vast majority of us had ever witnessed away from cinema screens.

-The coronavirus pandemic changed everybody’s lives, and it became pretty obvious rather quickly as it spread rapidly from February onwards that all major sport – including the Grand National – would have to be cancelled in order to fight the spread.
+The events of 2020 changed everybody’s lives, and it became pretty obvious rather quickly as the situation spread rapidly from February onwards that all major sport – including the Grand National – would have to be cancelled in order to contain the plight.

 Plans had been made to run the race behind closed doors, but such notions were scuppered when the government advised a ban on all non-necessary travel and interaction.

-Hopes to hold the 2020 Grand National later in the year were also scrapped, meaning that the coronavirus was responsible for only the ninth cancellation in 200 years of the National prior to raceday.
+Hopes to hold the 2020 Grand National later in the year were also scrapped, meaning that this crisis was responsible for only the ninth cancellation in 200 years of the National prior to raceday.